-Most importantly, she says: “Consider what your guests will enjoy, but in the end, serve what you want to eat.
-It is your wedding weekend, after all.”
+“Consider what your guests will enjoy, but in the end, serve what you want to eat.
+It is your wedding weekend," says Cove.
 With that in mind, there are plenty of elements to think about while executing your vision.
 For example, think about logistics and timing—don’t eat dinner too late.
-“Guests are traveling from other time zones earlier that day and you don’t want to go to bed late, either,” says Cove.
+“Guests are traveling from other time zones earlier that day, and you don’t want to go to bed late, either."

 Also, when it comes to the food, Cove suggests asking your chef or caterer what they love to cook and what they do best.
 “If they aren’t a trained sushi chef, don’t make them do sushi,” she says.
 And, of course, consider the whole meal from a visual perspective.
 “Incorporate menu items that spark conversation at the table by using beautiful presentation and color or unique items,” says Cove.

-Cove says it's important that your event is well-staffed: “Make sure you have enough staff and great staff to execute your vision for the menu,” she says.
+“Make sure you have enough staff and great staff to execute your vision for the menu,” says Cove.
 “In my opinion, it doesn’t matter how good the food is if the service isn’t there.”

 Who says it has to be a rehearsal dinner?
 Flip tradition on its head entirely and do lunch instead.
 “Something I see trending in 2021 is ditching the traditional rehearsal dinner and doing a daytime event instead,” says Cove.
 “Beach barbecues and margaritas and ceviche come to mind.”